tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 A list of Modules can be accessed by typing 'options' in chat, or you can use the chat to act simply as a reverse shell.

+*Confirmed working with no detections on a variety of Windows systems over a week or so of testing 14/08/23 (Win 10 Laptop, Win 11 Laptop, 2 Win 11 Desktops, 2 Win10 Desktops, Win 10 VM, AtlasOS Win 10 Laptop.
+ReviOS Win 10 Macbook w/ Bootcamp) will add more in future...*

 -----------------------------------------------------------------------------------------------------------------------------

 **FEATURES**